Shavukarusasikumar/Practice-Drill-1/README.md

 # Step 8: To move a file to a subdirectory use mv cmd line
 mv hello/uno/a.txt hello/uno/two

-# To see the file structure install tree
+# To see the file structure install tree and use tree cmd line
 tree hello/
 ```